Vector Search¶

 RETURN b.title, similar_to(b.embedding, 'attention mechanisms') AS score

-similar_to supports metric-aware vector scoring (Cosine, L2, Dot Product), FTS scoring, and multi-source hybrid fusion.
+similar_to supports metric-aware vector scoring (Cosine, L2, Dot Product), FTS scoring, and multi-source hybrid fusion with RRF or weighted algorithms.
 It automatically uses the distance metric configured on the vector index.
 It works in WHERE, RETURN, ORDER BY, and Locy rule bodies.
 See the Vector Search guide for full details.

 Uni-Xervo Runtime¶